-With it’s impressive cooking power modes and temperature capacity this fast response burner is simple, straightforward and a breeze to use.
+With it’s impressive cooking power modes and temperature capacity this fast response burner is simple, straightforward and easy to use.

 The Duxtop – 9100MC melted butter with ease, made perfectly golden pancakes on our hearty cast iron skillet and had a straightforward and intuitive control panel.
 While this cooktop doesn’t have the extensive programming capabilities or ten degree temperature increments that the NuWave has, we can’t help but feel that many cooks might not need those extra bells and whistles to have a great cooking experience.